tiram-isu/3DCV-workshop3/test.md

     </tr>
 </table>

+This version produced a slightly more accurate mesh with crisper and more realistic textures (especially the numbers on the dice are much clearer).
+Due to the lighting conditions, the dice appear much darker and more uniformly colored than in v1.

-### V3: Dice placed on non-reflective surface, circled by camera
+#### V3: Dice placed on non-reflective surface, circled by camera
-48 images, not taken with Polycam
 With this last test, we wanted to test if we could combine the more crisp results of v2 with the visually more interesting results of v1.
 To do this, we placed the dice in the same spot as v1 with a more direct light from one side on a non-reflective surface and moved the camera around them again.
+This time, we captured 48 images using the phone camera directly and not via Polycam.
 The images below show the dice from different angles, with the numbers clearly visible.\
 Just in v1, the lighting on the sides of the dice is very different between frames.
 Also, in frames where the camera was close to ground height, not all dice are in focus due to the shallow depth-of-field of the smartphone camera.
 This leads to some parts of the dice being blurry, which can be seen in the fourth image below.

+Input images:
 <table>
     <tr>
         <td><img src="./dice/v3/1.jpg"></td>